cknightdevelopment/cknightdevelopment.github.io/_posts/2016-05-15-understanding-angular-directive-scopes.md

 #### Directive

 The `moocher` directive has no scope of it's own and will use the scope of the view that contains it (`PersonCtrl` in our example).
-This scope is in fact the `scope` parameter passed to the `link()` function on the directive.
+This scope is the `scope` parameter passed to the `link()` function on the directive.
 You don't have to do anything with this scope if you don't want (you don't even need to define a `link()` function at all).
 However, if you want to add data or behaviors to the scope from the directive, you can do something like what we are doing with `msgFromDirective`.
 The controller and all instances of the directive will share the same scope and their data will be in sync.

 ```
 angular.module("app")